-Brian, a WASCO employee since 1993, currently bears two titles: Vice President of Business Development and Secretary/Treasurer.
+Brian, a WASCO employee since 1993, currently bears two titles: President and Secretary/Treasurer.
 Overseeing office administration and sales, Brian works closely with the CFO, acquiring costs to complete information, distributing accounts receivable reports and assisting with collections.
 Additionally, he maintains relationships with a group of customers for whom he bids work and assists with estimating, as needed.

 Starting out as a laborer, Brian was accepted to WASCO’s masonry apprenticeship program where he spent two years before entering into an estimating role.
 After eleven years as an estimator, he transitioned into project management, during which time he opened a WASCO office in Bowling Green, KY, performing work across the state of Kentucky and up to Dayton, OH.
 In 2012, Brian entered a role in business development and became Corporate Secretary; both roles he has remained in since that time.